-- The independent dealer owns or leases the property and owns all motor fuel and convenience store inventory. - We contract to exclusively distribute motor fuel to the independent dealer at rack-plus pricing or, in some cases, DTW. - Distribution contracts with independent dealers are typically seven to 15 years in length. - As of December 31, 2021, the average remaining distribution contract term was 5.3 years.
+- The independent dealer owns or leases the property and owns all motor fuel and convenience store inventory. - We contract to exclusively distribute motor fuel to the independent dealer at rack-plus pricing or, in some cases, DTW. - Under our distribution contracts, we agree to supply a particular branded motor fuel or unbranded motor fuel to a site or group of sites and arrange for all transportation. - Distribution contracts with independent dealers are typically seven to 15 years in length.

+• As of December 31, 2022, the average remaining distribution contract term was 5.1 years.